Quick Answer

 Banking in North Cyprus

-Banks in North Cyprus are not part of the EU banking system.
-They do not have IBAN numbers that follow EU standards, are not SEPA members, and do not fall under ECB oversight or EU deposit guarantee schemes.
-Major Turkish banks (Isbank, Garanti, Akbank) operate branches in the north.
+Banking in North Cyprus operates outside the EU system: banks lack EU-standard IBANs, are not SEPA members, and fall outside ECB oversight and EU deposit guarantees.
+Major Turkish banks including Isbank, Garanti, and Akbank operate branches in the north.

 For expats with EU income or savings, maintaining a bank account in the Republic of Cyprus (south) or the EU is strongly recommended alongside any local account.
 International wire transfers to and from TRNC accounts work but are slower and more expensive than SEPA transfers.
 Most expats keep a Revolut, Wise or other EU fintech account as their primary account and use a local bank for day-to-day cash needs.